SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Experiments

-We conclude our analysis to address research question \textbf{RQ1}: graph-based model can benefit from S{ ELF}CF with up to 4.36\% improvement across all evaluation metrics, while classic model encodes no structural information in output and show worse performance than its supervised counterpart.
+We conclude our analysis to address research question \textbf{RQ1}: Both classical CF and graph-based model CF can benefit from SelfCF.
+Specially, the supervised counterparts, BPR and LightGCN, can be improved with up to 7.36\% and 6.55\% across the four datasets under SelfCF$_{\textrm{ed}}$, respectively.